CreativeCodingLab/FluidAutomataJS/README.md

 # FluidAutomataJS
 Port of Fluid Automata to WebGL.
-Works well on Chrome and Firefox, but Safari has issues still and is not working.
+Works well on Chrome, Firefox, and Safari.

 Instructions: